DVS-devtools/GamifiveSDK/readme.md

 });
 ```

-<b>Note:</b> when using the SDK in <i>lite</i> version you don't have to use <i>onStartSession</i> for starting your game, it is sufficient to call <i>startSession</i> for tracking the session's time and score.

-<h1>Debug mode</h1>

-Here is a brief description of the error and debug messages that are meant to be displayed in the JavaScript console of your browser when using GamifiveSDK in debug mode.

-We remind you that in order to use GamifiveSDK in debug mode, you have to call <i>Gamifive.init</i> with <i>debug: true</i> in the configuration argument.

 <h2>Lite Mode</h2>

 We remind you that in order to use GamifiveSDK in lite mode, you have to call <i>Gamifive.init</i> with <i>lite: true</i> in the configuration argument.